-Budgeted cost: £12,460
+Budgeted cost: £5,600

-Activity Evidence that supports this approach Challenge number(s) addressed Training for all staff but especially focussed on ECT staff to ensure that knowledge gaps for disadvantaged pupils in maths and writing can be significantly reduced.
+Activity Evidence that supports this approach Challenge number(s) addressed Training for all staff but especially focussed on ECT & RCT staff to ensure that knowledge gaps for disadvantaged pupils in maths and writing can be significantly reduced.
 EEF states supporting high quality teaching is pivotal in improving children's outcomes and can narrow the disadvantage gap.
 They recognise the importance of teacher quality such as the Early Career Framework - St Joseph's ECT's are accessing a DFE accredited support programme from Star Academy and have weekly meetings with their mentor.
-1 CPD - Attachment training (All Staff) A large body of evidence, including from evaluations funded by the EEF, shows the benefit of high-quality, up-front training for teachers.
-2 Mental Health Award - Training for SENCo Both the Department for Education and Ofsted have supported this approach, stressing that promoting good mental health is the responsibility of all the people who make up a school community: its staff and governors, parents and pupils, and partner organisations beyond the school gates.
-2 Family Support Worker Role - recruitment of HLTA completing 2 days per week.
-EEF Recommendation: Offer more sustained and intensive support to help parents and families.
-Encouraging a consistent approach to behaviour between home and school.
-1,2,3 Purchased WellComm assessment resources.
-EEF states studies of communication and language approaches consistently show positive benefits for young children's learning, including their spoken language skills, their expressive vocabulary and their early reading skills.
-On average, children who are involved in communication and language 3 approaches make approximately six months' additional progress over the course of a year.
-Purchase recommended high quality texts.
+1 Review of St Joseph's Model of Teaching & staff training for consistent pedagogy across all classes.
+Use of FFT assessment programme to focus on individual progress areas and targets for specific pupils and groups in school.
+CPD - Prevent & Domestic Abuse Training & Therapeutic Training (All Staff) A large body of evidence, including from evaluations funded by the EEF, shows the benefit of high-quality, up-front training for teachers.
+2 My Happy Mind Resources & Training Both the Department for Education and Ofsted have supported this approach, stressing that promoting good mental health is the responsibility of all the people who make up a school community: its staff and governors, parents and pupils, and partner organisations beyond the school gates.
+2, 4

+Wellbeing support for parents re: strategies to support their children.
+Both the Department for Education and Ofsted have supported this approach, stressing that promoting good mental health is the responsibility of all the people who make up a school community: its staff and governors, parents and pupils, and partner organisations beyond the school gates.
+2, 4 Food Bank and Clothes Bank set up at school to support vulnerable families in the community.
+If families are supported with practical resources this will help to ensure that the children can attend school with less barriers to their learning.
+2 Purchase recommended high quality texts.
 EEF approved: It is important to identify the appropriate level of text difficulty, to provide appropriate context to practice the skills, desire to engage with the text and enough challenge to improve reading comprehension.
-4 GLA Assessment Kit - Measures of Children's Mental Health and Psychological Wellbeing Toolkit EEF states the benefits of specific diagnostic tools and also the impact if the results of these assessments are addressed the impact that this can have on pupil wellbeing and attainment.
-2
+1 GLA Assessment Kit - Measures of Children's Mental Health and Psychological Wellbeing Toolkit EEF states the benefits of specific diagnostic tools and also the impact if the results of these assessments are addressed the impact that this can have on pupil wellbeing and attainment.
+2,4